A log-structuredfilesystem for S3.

 nbd-client 127.0.0.1 10809 /dev/nbd0 -N vol1

-Every block is encrypted with XChaCha20-Poly1305 before upload.
-The data key is wrapped with a key derived from your password using Argon2id.
-There is no unencrypted mode.
+XChaCha20-Poly1305 on every extent before upload.
+The data key is wrapped by a key derived from the password with Argon2id.

 Compression

-Data is compressed with zstd or lz4 before encryption.
-The codec can change at any time without migration, since the codec of existing data is detected on read.
+zstd or lz4, applied before encryption.
+The codec can change at any time without migration; existing data's codec is detected on read.

 Caching